PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

  }
 ```

-- `ContinuousTrigger{T}`, its purpose is to continuously write a certain context on the channel, subject to a condition, ContinueAsync().
+- `ContinuousTrigger{T}`, its purpose is to publish events continuously subject to a condition, ContinueAsync().

 ```csharp
 public class ContinuousTriggerExample : ContinuousTrigger<string>